 Not withstanding the association of many of the Parathyroid.com contributing physicians to their employers or universities, including Dr. Norman's affiliation with any institution, hospital or employer, these employers/ universities/ institutions are not affiliated with Parathyroid.com in any respect.

 There are opportunities to become a patient of the Norman Parathyroid Center, however, this occurs on a specific form designed for this purpose at https://form.parathyroid.com.
 You will know that you are entering your data on a secure web page and warnings will be given.
 This is a clear decision that you will make.
 Communications with this form are encrypted and secure and are clearly marked as such.
 The information entered in this form is not accessible to anybody except the medical staff of the Norman Parathyroid Center.
 Any email that a patient may send to Dr Norman or any other member of the Norman Parathyroid Center is not encrypted and the patients do so at their own risk.
-We do not ask for specific personal information via email and this is done either via phone, mail, fax, or via our two secure encrypted web forms.
-Emails are not encrypted and are not secure.
+We do not ask for specific personal information via email and this is done either via phone, mail, fax, or via our secure encrypted web form.
+Emails are not encrypted and are not secure and are used at your own risk.

 The physicians at the Norman Parathyroid Center are constantly engaged with ongoing research into many aspects of parathyroid disease.
 By becoming a patient you acknowledge that your medical records will likely be included with hundreds or thousands of other patients with parathyroid disease (hyperparathyroidism) and that specific aspects of your case will likely be examined.
 The purpose of this research is to allow for a better understanding of parathyroid disease and hyperparathyroidism, how it is diagnosed, and how best it can be treated.
 Your information will be studied only in the collective, along with many other patients.
 Specific studies of you as an individual will not be undertaken.
 No outside information will be requested as a part of these studies.